mano3-1/CovidNet/README.md

 The above results were obtained by using an esnsemble of two classification models and their combined Grad-CAM heatmaps.
 The inputs are cropped to focus on the lungs using the lungs segmentation model specified above.
-The first model is pretraied on Non croppped pneumonia dataset and fine tuned on the cropped covid data set.
+The first model is pretraied on Non croppped pneumonia dataset and fine tuned on the center cropped covid data set.
-The oher model is pretraied on croppped pneumonia dataset and fine tuned on the cropped covid data set.
+The oher model is pretraied on croppped pneumonia dataset and fine tuned on the cropped covid data set using segmentataion model.